jocelynpender/flora-prepper/README.md

 * `make features`: This command constructs the requisite vectorizer and document-term-matrix to build the Naive Bayes model.
 * `make model`: The model is built using the vectorizer and document-term-matrix from above.
 * `make predict`: Runs a model prediction on Wikipedia page strings.

+#### Optional: Wikipedia library for Wikipedia page scraping

+Installing the Wikipedia library may require manual intervention.
+Section titles are not properly extracted using the latest release of the Wikipedia Python library.
+Therefore, to download your Wikipedia library, use

+Use `pip install git+https://github.com/lucasdnd/Wikipedia.git` This issue has been flagged and resolved via https://stackoverflow.com/questions/34869597/wikipedia-api-for-python/35122688#35122688

 ## Versioning